ioBroker/ioBroker.influxdb/README.md

     }
 });
 ```
+**NOTE:** The values are coming back in the result array in filename "value" (instead of "val" as normal in ioBroker)

 ## Get history
 Additional to custom queries, you can use build in system function **getHistory** to access the stored history for datapoints: